 How to Avoid It: Remember, you cannot win the lottery if you did not buy a ticket!
 No reputable company would follow this practice or charge money for lottery winnings.
 Even if you did win, any fee or tax would simply be deducted from your earnings.
 Thus, the best course of action is to hang up the phone and report this incident to the FTC.

-If you’re concerned about your elderly loved one being at home alone, home health care in West Palm Beach, FL can help put your mind at ease.
+If you’re concerned about your elderly loved one being at home alone, contacting a service, such as home health care in West Palm Beach, FL can help put your mind at ease.

 Thanks to Expicare Nursing Agency for their insight into in home nursing care and common phone scams that target the elderly.